cyverse/caslib.py/README.md

 CASLIB.PY
 =========

-A CAS authentication library written in python using httplib2
+A library to support OAuth, SAML, and CAS Clients as provided from a JASIG-CAS(3.5-4.0.0+) server Written in python using requests

 _Requirements_
 - requests
-- CAS Server (3.5.2 - 4.0.0+)
+- CAS Server
   - cas-server-support-oauth (Required for OAuth support)
   - cas-server-support-saml (Required for SAML support)